High-dimensional regression with potential prior information on variable importance: Numerical experiments

 \subsection{Corrupted data}

 Here we consider a setting where an ordering among the variables arises through corruption of the entries of the design matrix.
-We used the `muscle-skeletal' dataset from the GTEx project\footnote{\texttt{http://gtexportal.org}}, which has 491 rows and $14\,713$ columns, as our uncorrupted dataset.
-We preprocessed the data as in \citet{shah2020right} by regressing out measured and estimated confounders.
+We used the `muscle-skeletal' dataset from the GTEx project\footnote{\texttt{https://gtexportal.org}}, which has 491 rows and $14\,713$ columns, as our uncorrupted dataset.
+We preprocessed the data as in \citet{shah2020right} by removing the effect of measured and estimated confounders.
 We took as a response variable a column randomly selected (anew in each run) from the matrix, meaning that for our experiment $n = 491$ and $p = 14\, 712$.

 We then artificially corrupted the data by independently, for each $j$ replacing with probability $\rho_j$ each entry in $j$th column of the matrix of predictors by independent standard Gaussian random variables.
 In order to obtain an ordering we assume knowledge of the ranking of the $\rho_j$.
 In practice, if this is not known then an estimate can still be useful, as even if a practitioner has only a very vague notion of which are more likely to be corrupted, we see in Section~\ref{sec:ordersims} that it can still be beneficial to use such an ordering.